dmitrykhramov/MovieGallery/README.md

 # MovieGallery
-This is a final WEB programming course's project at Turku UAS
+This is a final WEB programming course project at Turku UAS

 This project is a simple website which represents the gallery of movies and actors.